SLAPaper/a1111-sd-webui-tome/README.md

 In `Settings` tab, you'll find a section called `ToMe Settings`, there are 3 major options and other advanced ones:

 Major settings:

 - ToMe Merging Ratio: higher the faster, at the cost of (sort of) generation quality, recommend <=0.6 according to tomesd [document](https://github.com/dbolya/tomesd/blob/main/README.md#what-is-tome-for-sd)
 - ToMe Min x/y: only apply ToMe when image size reach these values, since ToMe have few benefit when image size is small (when collab with xformers/SDP)

 Advance settings:

 - Use random perturbations: had been caused some artifacts in some sampling methods, fixed in tomsd [v0.1.3](https://github.com/dbolya/tomesd/blob/main/CHANGELOG.md#v013)
 - and other stuff, leave them default if U don't know what you are doing

 ## Usage Tips & Design Thoughts

 - Cannot apply ToMe only to hires fix pass since A1111 WebUI didn't expose the hires logic (it's enclosed in `StableDiffusionProcessingTxt2Img`'s `sample` method).
 You can do a normal text2image first and then send to image2imamge for scaling up instead.
 - It will change the image content.
 If your prompt is simple (like `1girl`), it changes a lot.
 So I can't take hires size and batch size into account, or you will get a complete different image simply because you toggle hires fix or change batch size.
-(It should be writen into image meta.
-That is a TODO and I will implement it when I find the way to do that)
+The state of ToMe will be written into image generation info (how to load it when you paste is under examination)
 - Feel free to turn on/off ToMe if you worry it affects your image quality.
 More over, you can pin `tome_merging_ratio` to your UI quick settings for fast tuning.
 Every change will apply the next time you click `Generate` button.

 ## Performance